sourander/kamk-cookiecutters/project/{{cookiecutter.containing_folder}}/docs/docs/guides/vision.md

 # Vision and Scope

 This is a guide for writing the Vision and Scope document.
-The template (or form) itself is in another file: [Vision and Scope Template](../forms/vision.md).
+The form is in another file: [Vision and Scope Form](../forms/vision.md).
 When you are writing the Vision and Scope, you should be thinking about **business requirements**.
 In others word, keep your *business hat* on.
 This is not the time to think about technical details.

 The Vision should be inspiring, but **not** a marketing speech.
 It should be short, easy to understand, jargon-free and stable.